-And Justin has been working in conservative politics and public policy since the 1980s, originally inspired by Ronald Reagan’s 1980 campaign and after first meeting U.S. Senator Bill Armstrong in 1984.
+And Justin has been working to protect our liberties and freedoms since the 1980s, originally inspired by Ronald Reagan’s 1980 campaign and after first meeting U.S. Senator Bill Armstrong in 1984.
 He has held a multitude of positions within the Republican Party, including his work for the Republican National Committee (RNC) in Washington, D.C., after the Republicans captured Congress in 1994.
 He served as a National Delegate in 2004, the Teller Committee Chair for the 2004 Jefferson County Assembly, was a District Captain and Precinct Committeeman, and has worked on several campaigns as both a paid staffer and a volunteer.
-He served on the Board of the Parents Alliance for Choice in Education (PACE) and is a long-standing member of the National Taxpayer’s Union (NTU) and the Colorado Union of Taxpayers (CUT).
+He served on the Board of the Parents Alliance for Choice in Education (PACE).

 While representing House District 22 in the Colorado Legislature, he is also one of, if not the only legislator that reads all bills before he votes.
 Justin always takes a common sense approach to all legislation.
 This common sense approach starts with a "Why?" question.
 Specifically: "Why should we do this?", "Why should we continue to do this?", "Why did we start doing this?", and "Why are we spending taxpayer dollars on this?".
 Sadly, about half of the time no one can adequately answer these questions - so it's not suprising that he has voted "NO" more than anyone in the history of the legislature.
 Justin has been ranked a top legislator by both Principles of Liberty and the Colorado Union of Taxpayers each of the 4 years he has served in the legislature.